Specify symbol (.pdb) and source files in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 - Select the + symbol in the toolbar.

-- Type the URL or folder path of the symbol server or symbol location in the text field.
+- Type the URL (http), network share, or local path of the symbol server or symbol location in the text field.
 Statement completion helps you find the correct format.

 Only the specified folder is searched.
 You must add entries for any subfolders that you want to search.